 Presented by the Hampton Roads Naval Museum, this exhibit chronicles the life and service of the Battleship Wisconsin and includes vivid photographs, video presentations, and a wide range of artifacts.

 USS Wisconsin: The Last Battleship

 This exciting film spans the 50-year history of the Battleship Wisconsin and presents true-life stories in the words of those who served on her.
-Archival footage shows the USS Wisconsin in action, from kamikaze attacks in World War II to Tomahawk missile launches in Operation Desert Storm.
+Archival footage shows the Battleship Wisconsin in action, from kamikaze attacks in World War II to Tomahawk missile launches in Operation Desert Storm.
 This film plays in the Wisconsin Vista on a continual loop.